neulab/covid19-datashare/README.md

 * [TAUS](https://www.taus.net/) has compiled a corpus of COVID-19-related parallel sentences.
 Available [here](https://md.taus.net/corona).
 Note that these corpora are published under the CC BY-NC 4.0 license which means the data can be shared and modified only for non-commercial purposes.
 * Microsoft has collected covid19-related bing search logs (desktop users only) over the period of Jan 1st, 2020 – April 18th, 2020.
 They are [here](https://github.com/microsoft/BingCoronavirusQuerySet)
 * An international team of scientists that tries to estimate the number of cases with COVID-19 symptoms in different countries have put out [surveys](https://github.com/GCGImdea/coronasurveys/blob/master/surveys.md) in 57 languages.
 (HT: @juliakreutzer)
+* The [COVID-19 Myth Busters in World Languages](https://covid-no-mb.org/) has information in 31+ languages.
+* The [EMEA corpus](http://opus.nlpl.eu/EMEA.php) provides pdf conversions of documents from the European Medicines Agency (22 languages, 231 bitexts).
+* SketchEngine has collected an [English in-domain corpus](https://www.sketchengine.eu/covid19/).

 ## Directory Organization